-For the purposes of Condition 5(b) (Redemption for Taxation Reasons), Condition 5(e) (Optional Redemption of Subordinated Notes upon the occurrence of a Capital Event), Condition 5(f) (Optional Redemption of Subordinated Notes upon the occurrence of a Tax Deduction Event), Condition 5(p) (Optional Redemption of Senior Non Preferred Notes upon the occurrence of a MREL/TLAC Disqualification Event or a MREL/TLAC Criteria Event), Condition 5(r) (Optional Redemption of Senior Preferred Notes upon the occurrence of a Benchmark Event), Condition 8(a) (Events of Default) and Condition 8(b) (Enforcement) and any circumstances where the Notes are to be redeemed prior to the Maturity Date at their Early Redemption Amount (as defined below) (each an "Early Redemption Event"), each Note will be redeemed at an amount (the "Early Redemption Amount") specified in the applicable supplement and calculated as follows, together, if appropriate, with interest accrued to, but excluding, the date fixed for redemption or, as the case may be, the date upon which such Note becomes due and repayable:
+For the purposes of Condition 5(b) (Redemption for Taxation Reasons), Condition 5(e) (Optional Redemption of Subordinated Notes upon the occurrence of a Capital Event), Condition 5(f) (Optional Redemption of Subordinated Notes upon the occurrence of a Tax Deduction Event), Condition 5(p) (Optional Redemption of Senior Non Preferred Notes upon the occurrence of a MREL/TLAC Disqualification Event or a MREL/TLAC Criteria Event), Condition 8(a) (Events of Default) and Condition 8(b) (Enforcement) and any circumstances where the Notes are to be redeemed prior to the Maturity Date at their Early Redemption Amount (as defined below) (each an "Early").

+Redemption Event"), each Note will be redeemed at an amount (the "Early Redemption Amount") specified in the applicable supplement and calculated as follows, together, if appropriate, with interest accrued to, but excluding, the date fixed for redemption or, as the case may be, the date upon which such Note becomes due and repayable:

-- (i) if "Final Redemption Amount" is specified in the applicable supplement, at the Final Redemption Amount thereof; or - (ii) if the "Calculation Amount Percentage" is specified in the applicable supplement at the Calculation Amount (as specified in the applicable supplement) times the relevant percentage specified in the applicable supplement; or - (iii) if "Market Value less Costs" is specified in the applicable supplement, at the fair market value of such Note less associated costs; or - (iv) if "Max of Calculation Amount Percentage and Market Value less Costs" is specified in the applicable supplement, at the greater of the Calculation Amount (as specified in the applicable supplement) times the relevant percentage specified in the applicable supplement and the fair market value of such Note less associated costs; or
+(i) if "Final Redemption Amount" is specified in the applicable supplement, at the Final Redemption Amount thereof; or

+(ii) if the "Calculation Amount Percentage" is specified in the applicable supplement at the Calculation Amount times the relevant percentage specified in the applicable supplement; or

+(iii) if "Market Value less Costs" is specified in the applicable supplement, at the fair market value of such Note less associated costs; or

+(iv) if "Max of Calculation Amount Percentage and Market Value less Costs" is specified in the applicable supplement, at the greater of the Calculation Amount times the relevant percentage specified in the applicable supplement and the fair market value of such Note less associated costs; or

-- (v) if "Max of Amortized Amount and Market Value less Costs" is specified in the applicable supplement, at the greater of (i) the fair market value of such Note less associated costs and (ii) the Amortized Face Amount (as defined below), in each case, multiplied by the Early Redemption Percentage specified in the applicable supplement; or - (vi) if "Amortized Face Amount" is specified in the applicable supplement at an amount (the "Amortized Face Amount") equal to the sum of: (x) the Reference Price specified in the applicable supplement and (y) the product of the Accrual Yield specified in the applicable supplement (compounded annually) being applied to the Reference Price from (and including) the Issue Date to (but excluding) the date fixed for redemption or (as the case may be) the date upon which such Note becomes due and repayable.
+(v) if "Max of Amortized Amount and Market Value less Costs" is specified in the applicable supplement, at the greater of (i) the fair market value of such Note less associated costs and (ii) the Amortized Face Amount (as defined below), in each case, multiplied by the Early Redemption Percentage specified in the applicable supplement; or

+(vi) if Amortized Face Amount is specified in the applicable supplement at an amount (the "Amortized Face Amount") equal to the sum of: (x) the Reference Price specified in the applicable supplement and (y) the product of the Accrual Yield specified in the applicable supplement (compounded annually) being applied to the Reference Price from (and including) the Issue Date to (but excluding) the date fixed for redemption or (as the case may be) the date upon which such Note becomes due and repayable.